Table of Contents

-And we certainly our whole goal is to find the best most qualified tenant regardless of any outside factor, like race, religion, things like that.
+And we certainly our whole goal is to find the best most qualified resident regardless of any outside factor, like race, religion, things like that.

-So we’re looking for the absolute best tenant, the best-qualified tenant to put in your home.
+So we’re looking for the absolute best resident, the best-qualified resident to put in your home.

-This is the number one reason tenants leave houses is that their repairs aren’t being taken care of in a timely fashion.
+This is the number one reason residents leave houses is that their repairs aren’t being taken care of in a timely fashion.

 Property management companies are set up to take these phone calls.

-We actually have a 24/7 hotline that tenants can call, they can also submit work orders online.
+We actually have a 24/7 hotline that residents can call, they can also submit work orders online.

-I would make sure that you have the ability much like when a tenant prospect calls to kind of jump on these repairs.
+I would make sure that you have the ability much like when a resident prospect calls to kind of jump on these repairs.

 That you have a maintenance person handy that can go get on these.